Commenter avec TAGUETTE

 Change interface language (server only)

-If you are working on app.taguette.org or hosting Taguette on your own server, you have the option change the language of the interface.
+If you are working on app.taguette.org or hosting Taguette on your own server, you have the option to change the language of the interface.
 In the upper righthand corner, you should see a dropdown menu labeled "Account".
 Click that dropdown, and then click "Settings."
 You will see a dropdown menu in your profile settings to change the language that Taguette will be in.
-By default, it will auto detect a language from your Internet browser.
+By default, it will auto-detect a language from your Internet browser.